Game Boy Advance Architecture

 Overall it sounds like a cutting-the-edge feature, however, most games held on to the tile engine.
 Why?
 Because in practice it costs a lot of CPU resources.

-You see, while using a tile engine the CPU can delegate most of the computations to the graphics chip.
+You see, the tile engine enables the CPU to delegate most of the computations to the graphics chip.
 By contrast, the frame-buffer system that the PPU provides is limited to only displaying that segment of memory as a single background layer, which means no more individual affine transformations, layering or effects unless the CPU computes them.
 Also, the frame-buffer occupies 80 KB of memory, so only 16 KB (half) are available to store sprite tiles.

-For this reason, these modes are used exceptionally, such as for playing motion video (Game Boy Advance Video completely relied on this) or rendering 3D geometry with the CPU.
+For this reason, these new modes were predominantly useful for exceptional use cases, such as for playing motion video (the Game Boy Advance Video series completely relied on this) or for displaying 3D geometry (rendered by the CPU).
 In any case, the results were impressive, to say the least.

 Audio